yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 {{< imgdisplay src="images/486-mouse-driver.jpg" width="500" >}}

 [CuteMouse](http://cutemouse.sourceforge.net/) is a relatively modern DOS mouse driver that was last updated in 2008.
-It's main benefit is its low memory footprint compared to other drivers
+Its main benefit is its low memory footprint compared to other drivers.

 #### CD-ROM